 “So why be angry?
 Why complain?”
 I think he was wondering why he should feel this way, what right he had to feel these emotions.
 He did say he was angry and that he didn’t want to complain, but maybe inside he was holding onto anger and frustration with no way to unravel it, which wouldn’t surprise me.
 I knew I didn’t want to shy away from it or from him.

 “Because it has changed you and somewhere a little piece of who you were and what you believed stayed there.
 It’s a part of you – or at least part of the person you were – that I will never know unless you share it with me.
 Or, you know, share it with others.”
 I corrected myself; I didn’t want this to be about me.

 “It’s okay to be angry that you’ve lost that part of you, or that it was taken away from you.
 It’s okay to complain about how you feel having to live with those losses.
 It’s okay to not want to feel that way, not wanting to be angry, but there is absolutely nothing wrong with feeling that way anyway.”
 I ought to heed my own advice.

 He listened so intently.
 The brilliance of the colors from the sky seemed to amplify with each passing moment changing the color of his skin, his hair, and perhaps seeping into his thoughts to blend with the questions he was asking and the possibilities I was offering.
 The colors above us and beyond us were advancing more swiftly than his response.
-I could imagine his mind blending the logic and emotion together, attempting to transition seamlessly from one to the other just as the sky transitioned from blue to pink to orange, and with as many bits and pieces in his head as there were hues in the sky.
+I could imagine his mind blending the logic and emotion together, attempting to transition seamlessly from one to the other just as the sky transitioned from lavender to peach to gold, and with as many bits and pieces in his head as there were hues in the sky.